-The Liberty Bell and Philadelphia Zoo are some of the most iconic spots in Philadelphia, but if you’re a regular to the city of Brotherly Love and have exhausted all the usual sites, there are quite a few unique things to do in Philly with kids too.
-Whether it’s getting a glimpse into the past at the centuries-old Elfreth’s Alley, letting your kids get their hands on everything at the Please Touch Museum, or gaining an appreciation of roadside art at The Neon Museum of Philadelphia, you can find lots of fantastic adventures and sites off the beaten path.
-Read on for 11 unique things to do, and be sure to read up on things Philly to do with your kids too. (featured photo credit: Philadelphia’s Magic Gardens)
+The Liberty Bell and Philadelphia Zoo are some of the most iconic spots in Philadelphia, but if you’re a regular to the city of Brotherly Love and have exhausted all the usual sites, it’s time to explore all the unique things to do in Philly with kids.
+Whether it’s getting a glimpse into the past at the centuries-old Elfreth’s Alley, letting your kids get their hands on everything at the Please Touch Museum, or being immersed in a kaleidoscope of mosaic art at Philadelphia’s Magic Gardens, you can find lots of fantastic adventures and sites off the beaten path.
+Read on for 13 unique things to do, and for more things to do in Philadelphia, we’ve got a guide to the city, too. (featured photo credit: Philadelphia’s Magic Gardens)

 Unique things to do in Philly with kids

 Find 300 years of history about the city and the people who lived here when you take a stroll on this charming alleyway, which instantly transports you back to colonial America.
 The alley was not in the original plans for Philly, but the overcrowding made landowners realize that they needed other routes to the river.
 A cart path was created in 1703, and it later became known as Elfreth’s Alley after blacksmith and developer Jeremiah Elfreth.
 Although today it’s mostly a residential street, you can walk the path and visit the museum (from April 14 to October 29) to learn more about the residents and shop owners who once called this street home.